Nagsclimate/Nagsclimate.github.io/_pages/about.md

 ### Academic Journey

-I earned my PhD from Purdue University, where I introduced the concept of *fractal intra-urban heat islets*—a novel framework for understanding the spatial heterogeneity of urban heat islands.
+I earned my Masters from University of Hyderbad, Telangana, where I introduced the concept of *fractal intra-urban heat islets*—a novel framework for understanding the spatial heterogeneity of urban heat islands.
 My work revealed that these heat islets share a consistent fractal structure across global cities, providing a foundation for adaptive modeling of urban heat at multiple scales.

 As a postdoctoral researcher at NASA’s Jet Propulsion Laboratory (JPL) and Caltech, I advanced methods in thermal remote sensing and urban microclimate monitoring.
 This included contributions to cutting-edge sensing technologies and collaborative work with public and private sectors in California to develop neighborhood-scale cooling solutions.
 I also served as a science ambassador and member of several applied science teams at NASA JPL.